lsteamer/MapListing/README.md

 I tried to have the object creation either in the Main Activity or in the Utils class, as eventually I would like to implement some sort of Dependecy Injection framework (such as Dagger 2).
 The project also lacks Unit testing due to lack of time.

 Regardless of the result of this application, I hope I can get thorough comments regarding my code.
-I'm a self learner and constructive criticism is not only welcomed, but sought after, that way I can learn from my shortcomings.
+I'm a self learner and constructive criticism is not only welcomed, but sought after, that way I can become a better programmer.

 Thank you for your time.